davidclark1/academic-kickstart/content/authors/david/_index.md

 - Researchers
 - Visitors -->
 ---
-I am a neuroscience PhD candidate at Columbia University, primarily advised by [Larry Abbott](https://zuckermaninstitute.columbia.edu/larry-f-abbott-phd).
+I am a neuroscience PhD candidate at Columbia University, primarily advised by Larry Abbott.
 I work in the [Center for Theoretical Neuroscience](https://ctn.zuckermaninstitute.columbia.edu/).

-Using tools from physics and computer science, I aim to understand how biological and artificial neural circuits function and learn.
+A few features of neural circuits that make them hard to understand are that 1) there are a lot of neurons, 2) neurons are nonlinear, 3) neurons engage in complex recurrent dynamics, and 4) connections between neurons change on a variety of timescales.
+Somehow, these features underlie computation and learning.
+A major problem is to understand how this works.
+My research approaches this problem using tools from statistical physics and machine learning.

+My publications are listed below, or see [Google Scholar](https://scholar.google.com/citations?user=4Fxo16MAAAAJ).